kehindeojapa-dev/jsAlgoChallenges/README.md

 # JS Algorithm Challenges

+### C39: Number Length Sort

+Create a sorting function which sorts numbers not by numerical order, but by number length!.
+This means sorting numbers with the least amount o digits

+### C38: Basic Calculator

+Create a function that takes two numbers a mathematical operator(+, -, /, *) and will perform a calculation with the given numbers.
+Examples: calculator(2, "+", 2) -> 4, (2, "*" 2) -> 4, (4, "/", 2) -> 2.
+If the input tries to divide by 0, return 'can't divide by 0!'

+### C37: Find Nemo

+You are given a string of words.
+You need to find the word "Nemo", and returns a string like this: 'I found Nemo at [the order of the word you find Nemo]!', if you can't find nemo, return 'I can't find Nemo :('.
+Examples: findNemo("I am finding Nemo !") -> 'I found Nemo at 4', ("Nemo is me") -> 'I found Nemo at 1'.
+If there are multiple Nemo's in the sentence, only return for the first one.

+### C36: Triangular Number Sequence

+The triangular Number sequence is generated from a pattern of dots that form a triangle.
+The first 5 numbers of the sequence, or dots, are: 1, 3, 6, 10, 15.
+This means that the first triangle has just one dot, the second one has three dots, the third one has 6 dots, and so on.
+Write a function that gives the number of dots with its corresponding triangle number of the sequence.
+Examples: triangle(1) -> 1, (6) -> 21, (215) -> 23220;

+### C35: Converting Objects to Arrays

+Write a function that converts an object into an array, where each element represents a key-value pair in the form of an array.
+Examples: toArray({a:1, b:2}) -> [["a", 1], ["b", 2]], ({shrimp:15, tots:12}) -> [["shrimp", 15], ["tots", 12]], ({}) -> [].
+Return an empty array if the object is empty.

+### C34: A Redundant Function

+Write a function redundant that takes in a string str and returns a function that returns str.
+Examples:
+    const f1 = redundant('apple'), f1() -> 'apple'.
+    const f3 = redundant(""), f3() -> "".
+Your function should return a function, not a string.
+(Edabit(I))

+### C33: Find the nth Tetrahedral Number

+Create a function that takes an integer n and returns the nth tetrahedral number.
+Examples: tetra(2) -> 4, (5) -> 35, (6) -> 56.
+(Edabit(I))

+### C32: How Much is True?

+Create a function which returns the numer of true values there are in an array.
+Examples: countTrue([true, false, false, true, false]) -> 2, ([false, false, false, false]) -> 0, ([]) -> 0.
+Return 0 if given an empty array, array items are of the type bool(true/false)             (Edabit(I))

+### C31: Is the Number a Repdigit

+A repdigit is a positive number composed out of the same digit.
+Create a function that takes an integer and returns whether it's a repdigit or not.
+Examples: isRepdigit(66) -> true, (0) -> true, (-11) -> false.
+The number 0 should return true.
+(Edabit(I))

 ### C30: Regex Series: Even Number?

 Write a regular expression that matches only an even number.
 Numbers will be represented as strings.
 Examples: '2341' -> false, '5558' -> true.
 This challenge is designed to use Regex only.
+(Edabit(E))

 ### C29: Remove Every Vowel from a String

 Create a function that takes a string and returns a new string with all vowels removed.
-Examples: removeVowels("I have never seen a lion) -> " hv nvr sn ln", ("We're gonna build a wall) -> "W'r gnn bld  wll"
+Examples: removeVowels("I have never seen a lion) -> " hv nvr sn ln", ("We're gonna build a wall) -> "W'r gnn bld  wll"         (Edabit(E))